The Schmidt House & History Program

 The Schmidt House property was donated to OTF in 1983, which continues to own and maintain the house today.
 The Schmidt House is now listed on the local, state, and National Registers of Historic Places, and relies on the foundation for maintenance.

 Contrary to common perception, the Schmidt House is not city-owned, but is non-profit-owned and managed.
-We count on your donations to enhance and sustain Schmidt House property and programs!
+We count on your donations to enhance and sustain the Schmidt House property and programs!

 Make a Contribution